Krystyna Skarbek: France

 In the Alps.
-After the flight from the Vercors, Skarbek embarked on a journey of three weeks, mostly by foot (she disliked bicycles), through the Alps.
+After the flight from the Vercors, Skarbek embarked on a journey of three weeks through the Alps, mostly on foot (she disliked bicycles).
 She carried a rucksack filled with food and hand grenades.
 She made contact with two prominent leaders of the French Resistance, Gilbert Galletti and Paul Hérault (soon to be killed by the Germans), and greeted the arrival of an "Operation Toplink" team which included her friends John Roper, Paddy O'Regan, and Harvard Gunn.
-Their job was to organize and supply both the French and Italian resistance along the border.
+Their job was to organise and supply both the French and Italian resistance along the border.
 On 13 August, she subverted some of the Polish soldiers among the German units in the Alps.
 After a two-day hike to the Col de Larche, a prominent mountain pass on the Franco-Italian border, she approached a formidable fortress, manned by 150 soldiers, at the head of the pass.
 Speaking in Polish and revealing her identity, she talked to the 63 Polish soldiers - Volksdeutsche, i.e., Poles who had signed the Nazi Volksliste as those whose language and culture had German origins but who did not hold German citizenship - among the defenders, and told them, when the order was given by resistance forces, to desert and destroy the fortress, giving them specific instructions on how that was to be done.
 Six days later a small force of maquis and two Operation Toplink officers, John Roper and John Halsey, approached the garrison and the German commander surrendered the fortress and his mutinous soldiers.
 The Poles in the garrison joined the French resistance as Skarbek had told them to do.

 Rescuing Cammaerts.
 On 13 August 1944, at Digne, two days before the Allied Operation Dragoon landings in southern France, Cammaerts, Xan Fielding – another SOE agent, who had previously operated in Crete – and a French officer, Christian Sorensen, were arrested at a roadblock by the Gestapo.
 Skarbek rushed back from the Col de Larche, halting briefly along the way to meet a recently arrived 10-man allied military mission.
 She told them that, in Cammaerts' absence, she was in charge and arranged transportation for them.
 She also tried without success to persuade French resistance leaders to storm the prison in Digne and rescue Cammaerts and the others.
 She then put aside her aversion to bicycles, and cycled 40 km to Digne.

 In Digne on 15 August, Skarbek circled the walls of the prison humming "Frankie and Johnny", a favourite tune of hers and Cammaerts.
 He responded in kind, confirming that he was within.
 Skarbek managed to meet with Captain Albert Schenck, an Alsatian who acted as liaison officer between the local French prefecture and the Gestapo.
 She introduced herself as Cammaerts' wife and a niece of British General Bernard Montgomery and threatened Schenck with terrible retribution if harm came to the prisoners.
 She reinforced the threat with a mercenary appeal – an offer of two million francs for the men's release.